Loading lesson…

 The big idea: AI is a smart helper, not a locked diary.
 Share what is safe.
 Keep what is yours.

-What is the core idea behind "Privacy Sort: What to Tell AI"?
+What is the main idea of "Privacy Sort: What to Tell AI"?

-Which best describes the scope of "Privacy Sort: What to Tell AI"?
+Which concept is most central to "Privacy Sort: What to Tell AI"?